© March 25, 2017 | Schulter Etyang

 I also think that all these diversity reveals the different shades of grace.
 Peter talks about the manifold grace of God in 1 Peter 4:16.
 Grace is many-varied, multi-faceted, many-folds etc. Grace is not a one dimensional, bespoke, and cut to size item that can be manufactured and sold in supermarkets.
 No ways!
 Grace manifests itself in many sizes, shapes, and forms.
 Here at the island, you get to see the many-varied, multi-faceted, many-fold variations of grace.

-See, traveling exposes you to all kinds and types of people.
+See, travelling exposes you to all kinds and types of people.
 When you travel you suddenly realize that you are not that important.
 Oh really?
 Yes!
 Your small world is blown away by the different shades of grace.
 Many times we think we are the best thing in town because we live and interact with only our own.
 Our lives are not irrigated by the different shades of grace that are around us.
-Hey, the world is full of people of all sizes, shapes, and forms and you are not at at the center of it.
+Hey, the world is full of people of all sizes, shapes, and forms and you are not at the centre of it.

 Benched by grace

 It is the no-hurried bit of island life that gets me.
 I used to be rushed and hurried.
 I probably am still hurried to a degree.
 I was busy pursuing “purpose and destiny” and trying “hard” to fulfill my calling.
 I was all in man.
 I was focused.
 I was deep.
 I was in it to win it.
 But when I stumbled on the gospel, the gospel slowed me down.
 Jesus literally benched me and slowed me down to the tee.
 It’s been five years since I “did anything for the Lord” and yet these have been the best most productive years of my entire life and yet there has been little or no action.
-I had to slow down otherwise I would have suffered a nervous breakdown because of my gung ho attitude towards life.
+I had to slow down otherwise I would have suffered a nervous breakdown because of my gung-ho attitude towards life.